mohitsaxenaknoldus/git-machete/docs/source/cli_help/fork-point.rst

 :bash:`git machete fork-point` is different (and more powerful) than :bash:`git merge-base --fork-point`, since the latter takes into account only the reflog of the one provided upstream branch, while the former scans reflogs of all local branches and their remote tracking branches.
-This makes git-machete's :bash:`fork-point` more resilient to modifications of the tree definition which change the upstreams of branches.
+This makes git machete's :bash:`fork-point` more resilient to modifications of the tree definition which change the upstreams of branches.

 With :bash:`--override-to=<revision>`, sets up a fork point override for <branch>.